 *Larger parks equal more hideaways.
 Don’t rule out the larger state parks for camping.
 Most of the larger state parks are expansive and have many places where you can camp, even backpack or rucksack camp.
 Indian Cave, Ponca and Fort Robinson are couple examples that have lots of acres available where you can truly escape the hustle and bustle of a contemporary campground.
 It is not uncommon to find campgrounds offering RV campsites without any hook-ups.

 *Living without comfort eliminates traffic.
 Be willing to give up some of the modern campground amenities or facilities such as shower houses, restrooms, water spigots, picnic tables, etc. and select an area that would have the characteristics of wilderness.
 Make sure you check regulations, come prepared and bring all the supplies you’ll need for your adventure that some call dispersed camping.
 Essentially, dispersed camping is the term given to camping on public land other than in designated campgrounds or campsites.
 The Nebraska National Forests and Grasslands offer dispersed-type camping.
-Yes, you’ll be really “roughing it,” but think of the solace.
+Yes, you’ll be really “roughing it,” but think of the solace!

 *Look for the calmer waters.
 Select a public area to camp that does not allow open power boating and associated water sports.
 Water recreation in summer can bring a crush of individuals and the constant hum of boat motors.
 Public areas that have camping with no-wake boating or non-powered boating would be suggested.

 *The harder the trek, the greater the reward!
 Pick a campsite that would not be easy to reach.
-Opt for a campsite that would be furthest from parking lots, maybe in a corner and perhaps with a habitat or water buffer or specific land feature that might shield you from other campers.
+Opt for a campsite that would be furthest from parking lots, maybe in the corner of an area and perhaps with a habitat or water buffer or specific land feature that might shield you from other campers.
 A broad stand of mature trees, island of vegetation or no-wake or non-powered boating lake all can provide a good barrier for seclusion as does a hill or curve in the campground road.
 Keep an eye out for these kinds of campsites.
 Sure, it means probably lugging all of your camping gear a greater distance and it may be a bit buggier, but the solitude will be worth the extra effort!

 *Paddlers can go remote.
 For paddlers along various rivers and streams, use a water trail campsite that may be only accessible by the water.
 Isolated campsites, whether established or accessed with landowner permission, are perfect for crashing at the end of an enjoyable day with the soothing sounds of flowing water.
 You’ll also appreciate the crackling of a small campfire, the croaking of bullfrogs and the mild buzzing of insects as the only other noises being heard.

-Remember, with savvy strategies to your camping plan and going without some conveniences, it is possible to avoid the crowds and experience tranquility in nature with an overnight — even with a busy summer camping season upon us.
+Remember, with savvy strategies to your camping plan and going without some conveniences, it is possible to avoid the crowds and experience tranquility in nature with an overnight excursion — even with a busy camping season upon us.

 Get more information about areas where you can camp at www.OutdoorNebraska.gov